lechmazur/buyout_game/README.md

 ## Why This Benchmark Is Controlled

 - **Starting balances are controlled, not ad hoc.** Every game starts from `800`.
 Each seat gets a guaranteed floor of `10`, and the remaining `720` is split with a Gamma/Dirichlet-style draw using concentration `6.0`.
 In ordinary runs that draw is deterministic from the game seed.
 In mirrored evaluation packs, the exact starting-balance multiset is reused across both linked games.
 - **Prize variation is explicit and bounded.** The game announces one public monotone ladder chosen from `9` regimes: `0.7x / 0.9x / 1.1x` crossed with `ultra_top_heavy / top_heavy / moderate`.
 The ladder stays fixed for the whole game.
 Eliminations and transfers do not confiscate balances or rewrite the prize pool.
+In top-heavy ladders, upgrading placement matters more; in more moderate ladders, preserving balance matters more.
 - **Simultaneous phases reduce action-order artifacts.** Private DMs follow a fixed `4,4,3,3,3,2` schedule.
 In each DM subround, outbound choices are made from the same frozen state, then delivered at once, and seats may reply to up to `2` non-mutual inbound DMs.
 Transfers are also chosen from one frozen balance snapshot and applied simultaneously, so money received in that phase cannot be re-spent immediately.
 - **The information split is intentional.** Public balances make the economic state auditable.
 Private transfers keep bargaining, concealment, and coalition inference live because other seats only see later net balance changes, not the full transfer log.
 - **Binding commitments are narrow and explicit.** Ordinary promises, threats, and alliance claims are cheap talk.
 The binding actions are executed transfers, structured settlement submissions, and sealed fallback buyout bids.
 - **The endgame is rule-bound.** Finalists get `2` private negotiation rounds, then simultaneous settlement submissions.
 Settlement only executes if both finalists designate the same `1st`-place seat and the feasible payment bounds overlap.
 Otherwise the game falls to a capped sealed buyout.
 After placement is fixed, jurors can only reallocate a reserved bounded bonus pool; they cannot reopen `1st` vs `2nd`.
+- **The jury bonus has an anti-noise control.** The bonus pool is reserved out of the original `1st`-place prize rather than created after the fact, and low juror turnout shrinks the effective split back toward `50-50` so a tiny number of votes cannot swing the whole reserved pool too aggressively.
 - **Prompts expose the game state without coaching a house style.** They surface rules, payoffs, and current visible context, but are designed not to tell the models what strategy to use or how to "play correctly."

 ---